Types of assistance

 Happy Apple Child Care is committed to ensuring that every family can attend our center regardless of their financial situation.
 We set our tuition fees lower for families who demonstrate financial need.

-- If your family’s current gross income is within 175% of the current federal poverty level for a family of your size (which is $38,430 for a family of three), your tuition rate will be $75 a week.
-If your gross income is from 176% of the poverty level to 200% of the poverty level for your family’s size (up to $43,920 for a family of three), your rate will be $150 a week.
+- If your family’s current gross income is within 175% of the current federal poverty level for a family of your size, your tuition rate will be $75 a week.
+If your gross income is from 176% of the poverty level to 200% of the poverty level for your family’s size, your rate will be $150 a week.
 You can check your family size and Federal Poverty Guideline percentages to see if you might be eligible.

-- To apply, you need to contact the director and share your current gross income.
+- To apply, you need to contact the director and share your family's current gross income.

-- These tuition rates need to be reviewed and renewed every twelve months and you'll be requested to show proof of income.
-If Happy Apple increases rates for other families, there may be an increase in the rates you are required to pay.
+- These tuition rates must be reviewed and renewed every twelve months, and you'll be requested to show proof of income.
+If Happy Apple increases rates for other families, there may be an increase in the rates your family is required to pay.

 - Families that meet eligibility for other scholarships, such as state subsidy, will be requested to utilize that form of support first.
 If your income changes during the year and affects your eligibility, you are asked to share this information as soon as possible with the director so they can adjust your tuition accordingly.

 Happy Apple Child Care is committed to ensuring that every family can attend our center regardless of their financial situation.
 Families interested in applying for a lower tuition rate can send the director an email with just the first page of their 1040 Federal Tax Return for the last tax year to verify gross income.
 Any families with a gross income of $50,000 or less will be eligible for a scholarship.
-Requests will be reviewed by the director and you will receive a decision in writing by letter or by email.
+Requests will be reviewed by the director, and you'll receive a decision in writing by letter or by email.
 If you are approved for a scholarship, it will be available for 12 months from the approval date.
-After that time, you will need to reapply to be reapproved for the scholarship.
+After that time, you'll need to reapply for the scholarship.
 If you have a sudden and dramatic change in your financial situation, for example due to a lay-off, contact the director immediately to determine if there are scholarship funds that could be issued temporarily.

 Happy Apple Child Care is committed to ensuring that every family can attend our center regardless of their financial situation.
-To help families, we offer a sliding scale fee structure based on your gross income.
-At time of application, each parent in the household must demonstrate the need for full-time care, usually in the form of a 30 or more-hour work week or a full-time student schedule or both.
-If families make less than $30,000 a year in their gross income, they are eligible for a 25% discount on all fees.
-Those making $30,001 to $40,000 a year are eligible for a 10% discount, those making $40,001 to $45,000 a year are eligible for a 5% discount.
+To help families, we offer a sliding scale fee structure based on gross income.
+At time of application, each adult in the household must demonstrate the need for full-time care, usually in the form of a 30 or more-hour work week or a full-time student schedule or both.
+If families make less than $30,000 a year in their gross income, they're eligible for a 25% discount on all fees.
+Those making $30,001 to $40,000 a year are eligible for a 10% discount, and those making $40,001 to $45,000 a year are eligible for a 5% discount.
 The discount amount will be reviewed annually, and additional information must be provided as needed.
-If there is an immediate change in the family's financial situation after you are enrolled, either requiring additional support or if they no longer need support, they should contact the director as soon as possible.
+If there's an immediate change in the family's financial situation after you are enrolled, either requiring additional support or if they no longer need support, they should contact the director as soon as possible.

 Happy Apple Child Care is committed to ensuring that every family can attend our center regardless of their financial situation.
-Accordingly, we offer discounts to families with multiple dependent children in their household attending our center.
+We offer discounts to families with multiple dependent children in their household attending our center.
 Each additional sibling will receive a $50 weekly discount.
-For example, a family with two children to enroll at Happy Apple will receive a $50-per-week discount for the second child.
-A family with four dependent children in their household will receive $50 off three children’s weekly bills.
+For example, a family with two children enrolled at Happy Apple will receive a $50-per-week discount for the second child.
+A family with four dependent children in their household will receive $50 off three children’s weekly rates.
 We hope this helps alleviate some of the financial stress for families enrolling multiple children in child care.

 Example of an appeal process for a center with an individual owner

-If you have any questions about the determination of your eligibility for the scholarship, you may contact the center owner at centerowner@happyapple.org with any questions and request a review of your case.
+If you have any questions about the decision of your eligibility for a scholarship, contact the center owner at centerowner@happyapple.org with any questions and request a review of your case.
 All reviews are final.

 Example of an appeal process for a nonprofit

-If you have questions about the decision on your scholarship, you may contact the Happy Apple Board of Directors Chair at chair@happyapple.org and request a review of your case.
+If you have questions about the decision on your scholarship, contact the Happy Apple Board of Directors Chair at chair@happyapple.org and request a review of your case.
 All reviews are final.

 Example of a policy without a review